 \subsubsection{Identity}

-\textit{Identity} refers to the ability of an individual to demonstrate belonging to a particular social group \cite{stets2000identity}.
-Although chatbots do not have the agency to decide what social group they want to belong, designers attribute \textit{identity} to them, intentionally or not, when they define the way a chatbot talks or behaves \cite{cassell2009social}.
-The \textit{identity} of a partner (even if only perceived) gives rise to new processes, expectations, and effects that affect the outcomes of the interaction \cite{ho2018psychological}.
+\textit{Identity} refers to the ability of an individual to demonstrate belonging to a particular social group \citep{stets2000identity}.
+Although chatbots lack the agency to choose what social group to which they want to belong, designers attribute \textit{identity} to them, intentionally or not, when they define the way a chatbot talks or behaves \citep{cassell2009social}.
+The \textit{identity} of a partner (even if only perceived) gives rise to new processes, expectations, and effects that influence the outcomes of the interaction \citep{ho2018psychological}.
 Aspects that convey the chatbots' \textit{identity} include gender, age, language style, and name.
 Additionally, chatbots may have anthropomorphic, zoomorphic, or robotic representations.
-Some authors include \textit{identity} aspects in the definition of \textit{personality} (see, e.g., \cite{shum2018eliza}).
-We distinguish these two characteristics, where \textit{identity} refers to the appearance and cultural traits while \textit{personality} focus on behavioral traits.
+Some authors include \textit{identity} aspects in the definition of \textit{personality} (see, e.g., \citet{shum2018eliza}).
+We distinguish these two characteristics, where \textit{identity} refers to appearance and cultural traits while \textit{personality} focuses on behavioral traits.